Bassam Mallick

 If your cardiovascular risk is high enough — your doctor's call — statins are the most effective single intervention we have for lowering LDL and reducing the chance of a heart attack or stroke.
 They are not a failure of lifestyle, and not a personal defeat.
 They work alongside diet and exercise, not instead of them.
 The lifestyle work in this article is still worth doing on a statin; the two stack.

 Muscle aches and mild side effects are real and well-documented.
-They're often manageable with a dose change, a different statin, or a different schedule — a conversation with your doctor solves most of it.
+They're often manageable with a dose change, a different statin, or a different schedule.
 Do not stop a prescribed medication on the basis of anything you read here.
 Talk to the doctor who prescribed it.

 When to see your doctor — not later, soon